-The nurse practitioner competency-based national certification examinations are developed by the Professional Examination Service (ProExam) in conjunction with the American Academy of Nurse Practitioners Certification Program.
-Adult, Family, Gerontologic, and Adult-Gerontology nurse practitioner subject matter experts (SMEs) from representative work and academic environments, as well as geographical areas, assist in all phases of the development of the examinations.
+The nurse practitioner competency-based national certification examinations are developed in conjunction with independent organizations that specialize in examination development and psychometric services.
+Adult, family, gerontological, adult-gerontology, emergency, and psychiatric mental health nurse practitioner subject matter experts (SMEs) from representative work and academic environments, as well as geographical areas, assist in all phases of the development of the examinations.

 Major components of the examination development process are:

-The examinations are based on role delineation studies undertaken by AANPCP and ProExam as objective measures of the knowledge and skills required of competent nurse practitioners.
-Role delineation studies provide the foundation for defining the content domains (areas) of the competency-based examinations.
-Documents created by these expert panels are validated by representative samples of professionals selected from the adult, gerontology, and family nurse practitioner community.
-Test specifications derived from the role delineation studies for adult, gerontology, and family nurse practitioners serve as the blueprint for the American Academy of Nurse Practitioners Certification Program national examinations.
+The examinations are based on a current practice analysis which serves as an objective measure of the knowledge and skills required of competent nurse practitioners.
+The practice analysis provides the foundation for defining the content domains (areas) of the competency-based examinations.
+Documents created by these expert panels are validated by representative samples of professionals selected from the adult, gerontology, emergency, and family nurse practitioner community.
+Test specifications derived from the respective practice analysis for adult-gerontology primary care, family, emergency, and psychiatric mental health nurse practitioner serve as the blueprint for the certification examinations.

-The certification examinations each consist of 150 multiple-choice items, which include 15 pretest questions that are not counted in the candidate's score.
+Each examination consists of 150 multiple-choice items.
 Items are written and developed by practicing nurse practitioners with extensive knowledge and expertise, and placed in an item bank.
 All items which appear on the examinations have been reviewed at least four times: